dlshriver/dnnv/README.md

 $ ./manage.sh install reluplex planet mipverify neurify eran
 ```

+**Make sure that the project environment is activated** when installing verifiers with the `manage.sh` script.
+Otherwise some tools may not install correctly.

+Additionally, several verifiers make use of the [Gruobi solver](https://www.gurobi.com/).
+This should be installed automatically, but requires a license to be manually activated and available on the host machine.
+Academic licenses can be obtained for free from the [Gurobi website](https://user.gurobi.com/download/licenses/free-academic).

+Finally, planet has several additional requirements that currently must be installed separately before installation with `./manage.sh`: libglpk-dev, qt5-qmake, valgrind, libltdl-dev, protobuf-compiler.

 ### Usage

 Properties are specified in our property DSL, extended from Python.
 A property specification can import python modules, and define variables.
 The only required component is the property expression, which must appear at the end of the file.
 An example of a local robustness property is shown below.